HeshanKarunaratne/notes/README.md

             - Clean neat APIs

     - Functional Interfaces
+      - Consumer: Accept One argument but does not return anything
+      - Function: Accept One argument and return one argument
+      - Predicate: Accept One argument and return Boolean
+      - Supplier: Do not accept arguments but return One argument
     - Default Methods
         1. What is a default method and when do we use it?
             - Default method is a method with an implementation which can be found in an interface